 “Well, would you look at that,” he said from behind the lens.

 Just then the duck curved to the left, revealing a line of fluffy ducklings following behind her.

-At my desk, I looked up at the security camera screen again; every feed showed a section of the property swarmed by puddles.
-For me and many of my coworkers, these would provide nothing but grief and wet socks on our way through the parking lot, but those ducklings would have loved to splash and play, just as they did that morning on the lake.
-It was a good day for them, simple and easy.
+At my desk, I looked up at the security camera screen.
+Every feed showed a section of the property covered in puddles.
+For me and my coworkers, these would provide nothing but grief and wet socks, but for those ducklings they might be a playground and a bathtub.

 About halfway through the drive, I got stopped at a light that is never red.